Program Management

 • Be adaptable: Adjust your scope, rewards, and processes based on feedback and results

-• Show appreciation: Thank researchers for valid reports, even if the impact is low
+• Show appreciation: Thank bug hunters for valid reports, even if the impact is low

-• Provide constructive feedback: Help researchers improve their reports
+• Provide constructive feedback: Help bug hunters improve their reports

-• Recognize top contributors: Highlight your most valuable researchers
+• Recognize top contributors: Highlight your most valuable bug hunters

 • Consider bonus rewards: Offer additional compensation for exceptional reports

-• Solicit feedback: Ask researchers how you can improve your program
+• Solicit feedback: Ask bug hunters how you can improve your program

-Success Strategy: The most successful bug bounty programs view researchers as partners, not vendors.
+Success Strategy: The most successful bug bounty programs view bug hunters as partners, not vendors.
 Building strong relationships with your researcher community leads to higher quality reports and more effective vulnerability discovery.